dvcoders/15fa-intro-web/README.md

 ### What is a "client"?
 What is a "server"?

-- A "client" is the tool in which the user interacts with data from servers.
+- A "client" is what the user uses on their machine to request information from servers (websites really).

 - A "server" is a computer which stores data in order server when someone requests it (web page, file, video, etc.)